0xjessel/umami-chrome-extension/README.md

    - Verify your polling interval settings

 3. **Extension showing no data**

    - Confirm you have active traffic on your website
    - Check if your Umami server is collecting data properly
    - Try reopening the popup

+4. **Extension size is large when loading unpacked**
+   - Make sure to load ONLY the `dist` directory when using "Load unpacked"
+   - The full project directory includes development dependencies that are not needed for the extension
+   - Use `./build.sh --clean` before loading the extension